muskanmanav16/MAP-D/README.md

 #### Setting up a virtual environment
 Please skip this section if you already setup your virtual environment using our own Build-in package **mapd**.

-Athugh There are several optons which can be used to setup the virtual envionment in your system.
+Although There are several optons which can be used to setup the virtual envionment in your system.
 [Conda](https://conda.io/) can be used set up a virtual environment with the version of Python required for scispaCy.
 If you already have a Python environment you want to use, you can skip to the 'installing via pip' section.